-Way of Life
+Way of Life of the Tsemay Tribe

 Similar to all the lowland tribes of the Omo, the main staple of the Tsemay tribe is prepared from sorghum and maize.
-In the absence of sufficient grain they use local plants such as halekko (moringa), erro, merahie and machie as alternative foodstuffs.
+In the absence of sufficient grain, they use local plants such as Halekko (moringa), Erro, Merahie, and Machie as alternative foodstuffs.
 In times of surplus, the Tsemay mix sorghum with ash so that it can be stored for a long time without being spoilt or damaged by insects.

-Book Enriching Omo Valley Tours We Offer and Get Authentic Cultural Experience with the Arbore Tribe!
+Book Enriching Omo Valley Tours We Offer!

 The men wear the ode, a sarong-like garment.
 They also wear beaded ornaments on their elbows and neck.
 Until marriage, girls wear garments made from cotton or leather.
-Married women wear the fulat, a skirt made from leather that is narrowed at the front and thicker at the back.
-They also wear kashe (a necklace).
+Married women wear the Fulat, a skirt made from leather that is narrowed at the front and thicker at the back.
+They also wear Kashe (a necklace).

-The Tsemay have five types of marriage:
+The Tsemay tribe has five types of marriage:

-• haliko egail – arranged marriage
+• Haliko egail – arranged marriage

-• wawaki bais – consensual marriage
+• Wawaki bais – consensual marriage

-• midi – marriage through abduction
+• Midi – marriage through abduction

-• shano – marriage by inheritance
+• Shano – marriage by inheritance

-• sagarte – replacement marriages.
+• Sagarte – replacement marriages.

-In most cases, unlike the other tribes of the Omo Valley, the Tsemay tribe do not have their partner chosen for them.
+In most cases, unlike the other tribes of the Omo Valley, the Tsemay tribe does not have their partner chosen for them.
 They are free to make their own choice.
 When a couple agrees to live together, the groom will take the girl to his father’s house.
 The father then smears the bride with butter and prepares a skirt made of goatskin.
 The following morning the father sends elders to the girl’s house.
 When the girl’s father agrees, the dowry is paid.
 The bride’s family then prepares a feast for the couple and the groom’s family.
-At the end of the ceremony both families give their blessing for the newlyweds.
+At the end of the ceremony, both families give their blessing to the newlyweds.

 Conflicts / Disputes